RodrigoTHD/reactjs-typescript-docker-example/README.md

-# Dockerized React app with TypeScript and watch
+# Dockerized React app with TypeScript and Watch.

 This project aims to demonstrate the minimum configuration required to configure and run a ReactJS application with typescript, docker container and watch in the developtment mode.